A statechart showing a flow through page routes

 Elements of a routing machine

-On the three projects I’ve worked on so far at Nava over the past 4+ years, each one has included building multi-page, branching form experiences.
+On the projects I worked on while at Nava, each project involved building multi-page, branching form experiences.
 Our forms often include branches a person is routed down, depending on their answers to preceding questions.
 Our forms need to answer: What’s the next page a person should be routed to after answering the current questions and pressing “Continue”?
-Using a state machine for this has worked really well.
-Below are the main elements of what we’ve implemented:

 • Routes